Phantom's Revenge: Trains

 As Steel Phantom, the ride had two trains; one painted purple with yellow stripes, and one yellow with purple stripes.
-Each train had "Kennywood" painted on the front car.
-Both trains had seven cars that seated two riders in two rows for a total of 28 riders per train.
+Each train featured the Kennywood logo on the lead car.
+Both trains had seven cars that seated two riders in two rows, making for a total of 28 riders per train.
 The trains were the same type used on all other Arrow Dynamics looping coasters.

 When the ride was renovated, the trains were also updated.
-Steel Phantom's chassis which were built by Arrow Dynamics remained, but D. H. Morgan built new, aerodynamic fiberglass bodies.
-D. H. Morgan also replaced the over-shoulder-restraints with lap bars and seatbelts.
+The train's chassis, which were built by Arrow Dynamics, were kept, but D. H. Morgan Manufacturing upgraded the chassis with new, aerodynamic fiberglass bodies.
+The over-shoulder-restraints were also replaced with lap bars and seatbelts.
 Like its predecessor, Phantom's Revenge operates with two seven-car, 28 passenger trains; one teal and one purple.
-Originally, each train had both colors, with the top half of the train being one color and the bottom half being the other.
-The front car of each train had "Kennywood" painted on it in white.
-In 2014, the trains received new bodies identical to the old ones, with the exception of new paint.
-Each train was colored solid teal or solid purple with the ride's logo painted on the front cars.
-A unique lap bar restraint system had to be designed due to the trains using the chassis from Steel Phantom, which were unable to accommodate a traditional floor-mounted lap bar system.
+A unique lap bar restraint system had to be designed during the process of modification due to the utilization of the original chassis, which were unable to accommodate a traditional floor-mounted lap bar system.
 Instead, the lap bars on Phantom's Revenge are mounted to the outer side of the seats and lower from beside the rider.

+Originally, each train had both purple and teal paint, with the top half of the train being one color and the bottom half being the other.
+The front car of each train had the Kennywood logo painted on it in white.
+In 2014, the trains received new bodies identical to the old ones, though they featured new paint jobs.
+Each train was colored solid teal or solid purple, with the ride's logo on the lead cars.
+In celebration of the ride's 25th anniversary in 2026, the cars of the trains were updated with alternating purple and teal colors.

 Track

-Phantom's Revenge's steel track is approximately 3200 ft in length and the height of the lift hill is approximately 160 ft.
-Before the renovation, the length was 3000 ft and the lift remained unchanged.
-The track was originally manufactured by Arrow Dynamics and painted black with gray rails and supports.
-After the renovation, D. H. Morgan Manufacturing replaced the majority of the track and it was painted green with black supports.
-Over the years, most of the Arrow Dynamics track has been replaced with D. H. Morgan track and the only original Arrow Dynamics track that remains is the lift hill, the station, and the brake run/transfer track.
-After the 2021 season, the track was repainted purple following a poll hosted online.
+Phantom's Revenge's steel track is 3365 ft in length, and the height of the lift hill is approximately 160 ft.
+Before the renovation, the length was 3000 ft, and the lift hill's height was the same.
+The second drop on Phantom's Revenge is 232 ft, seven feet longer than the original second drop on Steel Phantom, which was 225 ft.

+The track was originally manufactured by Arrow Dynamics.
+After the renovation, D. H. Morgan Manufacturing replaced the majority of the track.
+Though the ride initially opened in 2001 with many portions of Arrow Dynamics track still in use, much of it has since been replaced, and today, the only original Arrow Dynamics track remaining on the ride is in the lift hill, the station, the brake run, and the transfer track.
+The track in the station and on the transfer track was not repainted with the ride's renovation, and still features the black paint of Steel Phantom.

+The first iteration of the ride featured black tracks with gray supports.
+When it was modified, the track was painted green, and the supports were painted black.
+After the 2021 season, the track was repainted purple according to the results of a poll hosted online.